 The closest subway station is Gwangan, a short walk from the beach that’s lined with shops, restaurants, and bars.
 As Gwangan is more central than Haeundae, it’s convenient for those who want to explore more of Busan rather than just staying around one area.

 Gwangalli is a good option for young travelers on a budget, families, and those seeking a luxurious experience.
 The beach is situated between the wealthy district of Haeundae and the lively, downtown area Seomyeon.
-This means there are a wide range of options for accommodation and activities to suit everyone’s needs.
+This means there is a wide range of options for accommodation and activities to suit everyone’s needs.

 If you are visiting Busan in autumn, don’t miss out on the Busan Fireworks Festival, held every year on the beachfront.
 You can expect a stunning show of fireworks over the Diamond Bridge and an amazing atmosphere — don’t forget to get there early as this is an incredibly popular event!